User Guide

 How It Works

-Notably, the platform ranks arguments independently for each viewpoint, ultimately identifying the top arguments for all sides. nlite is designed so that the popularity of a viewpoint does not play a significant role; what matters is the strength of its supporting arguments.
+Notably, the platform ranks arguments independently for each viewpoint, ultimately identifying the top arguments for all sides.

 The platform also aims to rank the counterarguments submitted for each argument.
 The process is very similar and occurs through the Evaluate Counters buttons located beneath each argument.